-2. Barfield Road/High Street North Junction
+2. Barfield Road/High Street/High Street North Junction

-Traffic going north on Barfield Road and bearing left on to High Street North are able to do so at speed causing a hazard at the exit to Tesco's car park and the junction of Victory Road.
+Traffic going north from the High Street and straight on into High Street North are able to do so at speed causing a hazard at the exit to Tesco's car park and the junction of Mersea Avenue.
 Traffic calming measures, such as an extension of the pavement on the west side of the junction, would mitigate the risks.